brianlarkins/pdht/README.txt

 For now, we put all of the DHT library code in libpdht and any testing drivers in test.

+To run openSHMEM version, you need the shmem-am of snyjm-18 fork of osss-ucx.
+To build that you need the ucx-shmem-dev branch of snyjm-18 fork of UCX.
+See those two README 's for further instructions ons building and running those

 To build:

 First need to build Portals 4: